nwo-i-dcc/2023-12-05-software-carpentry/index.md

 <p id="certificates">
     <strong>Certificate of attendance:</strong>
-  If you require an certificate of attendance, please contact the organizers.
+  If you require a certificate of attendance, please contact the organizers.
 </p>

 <hr/>